New CRISPR element regulates viral defense

 Mechanism for prioritizing the immune response discovered.

 Würzburg, March 21, 2022 – What tasks need to be done today, and which is the most urgent?
 People have to constantly set priorities in their daily life.
 Bacteria are no different: they too must prioritize when combating viruses with CRISPR.
 However, it was unclear how this prioritization takes place.
-Scientists from the Helmholtz Institute for RNA-based Infection Research (HIRI) in Würzburg, a joint venture of the Helmholtz Centre for Infection Research (HZI) in Braunschweig and the Julius Maximilian University (JMU) Würzburg, in cooperation with researchers from the universities of Würzburg, Freiburg and Leipzig, have now described an underlying mechanism for the first time.
+Scientists from the Helmholtz Institute for RNA-based Infection Research (HIRI) in Würzburg, a location of the Helmholtz Centre for Infection Research (HZI) in Braunschweig in cooperation with the Julius-Maximilians-Universität Würzburg (JMU), and researchers from the universities of Würzburg, Freiburg and Leipzig, have now described an underlying mechanism for the first time.
 Their study was published in the journal Nature Microbiology.

 Most bacteria use CRISPR-Cas systems to protect themselves against infecting viruses.
 The defense systems target snippets of viral DNA and store them between fixed, repeating sequences.
 These segments, consisting of alternating repeats and snippets of viral DNA, then produce CRISPR ribonucleic acids (RNA).
 The CRISPR RNAs help the system to recognize and combat viruses.
 Picking up a viral DNA snippet provides immediate protection.
 By storing the snippets within the bacterial DNA, protection can be passed on to new generations.

 Preventing system overload – but how?